 - Anna Filomena Amaral, aged 34, who landed in America, in 1894

-Amaral Settlers in the United States in the 20th Century
+Amaral Settlers in United States in the 20th Century

 - Adam B. Amaral, aged 24, who landed in America from Mijarella, Portugal, in 1910

-- Alfredo Santos Amaral, aged 33, who emigrated to the United States from Portugal, in 1919
+- Alfredo Santos Amaral, aged 33, who immigrated to the United States from Portugal, in 1919

 - Americo Amaral, aged 33, who settled in America from Gouveia, Portugal, in 1920